ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     ideal for workloads that can be *interrupted* if the machines are taken away because of Azure having less capacity

 **Hyper V host**
-is a hypervisor that provides a virtualized environment.
+is a hypervisor that provides a **V**irtualized environment.
 Hyper-V lets you create virtual hard drives, virtual switches, and a number of other virtual devices all of which can be added to virtual machines.
 - Run software that requires an older versions of Windows or non-Windows operating systems.
 - Experiment with other operating systems.
 Hyper-V makes it very easy to create and remove different operating systems.
 - Test software on multiple operating systems using multiple virtual machines.
 With Hyper-V, you can run them all on a single desktop or laptop computer.
 These virtual machines can be exported and then imported into any other Hyper-V system, including Azure.